Simplified Smooth Hybrid Inflation in Supersymmetric SU(5): Smooth hybrid inflation

 Including SUGRA corrections usually generates a large inflaton mass of the order of the Hubble parameter which makes the inflationary slow-roll parameter $\eta \sim 1$ and spoils inflation.
 This is known as the $\eta$ problem \cite{Linde:1997sj}.
 In SUSY hybrid inflation with minimal K\"ahler potential, this problem is naturally resolved as a result of a cancellation of the mass squared term from the exponential factor and the other part of the potential in Eq. (\ref{VF}).
-This is a consequence of $R$-symmetry {\footnote{See ref.~\cite{Civiletti:2013cra}, for a SUSY hybrid inflation scenario (with minimal K\"ahler potential) in which the $R$-symmetry is explicitly broken by Planck scale suppressed operators in the superpotential.}} which ensures this cancellation to all orders \cite{Copeland:1994vg, Linde:1997sj}.
+This is a consequence of $R$-symmetry {\footnote{See ref.~\cite{Civiletti:2013cra}, for a SUSY hybrid inflation scenario (with minimal K\"ahler potential) in which the $R$ symmetry is explicitly broken by Planck scale suppressed operators in the superpotential.}} which ensures this cancellation to all orders \cite{Copeland:1994vg, Linde:1997sj}.
 With non-minimal K\"ahler potential, however, a mass squared term of the form, \bea \sim \; \kappa_S \; H^2 \, |S|^2 \;, \eea appears which requires some tuning of the parameter $\kappa_S$ ($\kappa_S \lesssim 0.01$), so that the scalar potential is flat enough to realize successful inflation.

-It can readily be checked that, for the minimal K\"ahler potential with ($\kappa_S = 0$, $\kappa_{SS} = 0$), the SUGRA corrections dominate the global SUSY potential for the values of $x_0$ and $M$ obtained earlier.
+It can readily be checked that, for the minimal K\"ahler potential (with $\kappa_S = \kappa_{SS} = 0$), the SUGRA corrections dominate the global SUSY potential for the values $x_0 \simeq 3.6$ and $M \simeq 2.4 \times 10^{16}$ GeV obtained earlier.
 This, in turn, alter the values of $n_s$ and $r$ significantly, making their predictions lie outside the Planck data bounds.
-Stating the same fact in a different way, the SUGRA corrections require transplanckian field values to obtain $n_s$ and $r$ within Planck's bounds.
+Stating the same fact in a different way, the SUGRA corrections require trans-Planckian field values to obtain $n_s$ and $r$ within Planck's bounds.
 But this invalidates the SUGRA expansion itself.
 The minimal case ($\kappa_S = \kappa_{SS} = 0$) is, therefore, inconsistent with the Planck's data.
-By employing non-minimal K\"ahler potential with ($\left|\kappa_S\right|$, $\left|\kappa_{SS}\right|$) $\leq$ 1 and $\left|S_0\right|$ $\leq$ $m_P$, we can obtain values of $n_s$ and $r$ consistent with the Planck bounds.
-For the predictions of standard, shifted and smooth hybrid inflation with a conjugate pair of chiral Higgs superfields and non-minimal K¨ahler potential see refs.~\cite{urRehman:2006hu,Civiletti:2011qg}.